statycc/pymwp/guide/5_example_infinite.md

 }
 ```

-Compared to the previous example, this program looks very similar.
-But we remove variable `X0` and change its usages: the loop condition and assignment inside the `while` loop.
+If you studied the previous example carefully, you will  observe that this example is _very similar_.
+There is a subtle change: variable $\texttt{X0}$ has been removed and ist usages changed to $\texttt{X1}$.
 This example demonstrates how this seemingly small change impacts the analysis result.
-The page title obviously reveals the outcome, but let us see why.

 ### CLI Command